xalimar/moria/README.md

 # Moria-Docker

-This is a Docker container used to a Return to Moria dedicated server.
+This container is used to run a [Return to Moria](https://store.steampowered.com/app/2933130) dedicated server.

 ## Environment-Variables